Our strong recommendation is to call the police at the scene of any accident since not doing so can result in greater trouble than you think.

-Many car accidents are fortunately relatively minor in nature, resulting in perhaps a few scratches.
-Drivers who are in this situation often prefer to settle things amicably, believing it will save them both time and stress.
-Calling the police for a minor accident might seem like overkill, but it’s important to know when you shouldn’t skip this step.
+Fortunately, many car accidents are relatively minor, resulting in perhaps a few scratches.
+Drivers in this situation often prefer to settle things amicably, believing it will save them both time and stress.
+Calling the police for a minor accident might seem like overkill, but it’s essential to know when you shouldn’t skip this step.

-If you have been involved in a car accident in Missouri, it’s important to be aware of the law regarding car crashes.
-In most car accident cases, you are actually required by law to call the police and report it.
+If you have been involved in a car accident in Missouri, it’s essential to be aware of the law regarding car crashes.
+In most car accident cases, you are required by law to call the police and report it.
 The only exceptions are generally those accidents:

 - where the drivers have active insurance policies